 The Company is committed to the proper consideration and disclosure of environmental, social and governance (ESG) risks and opportunities.
-The Board, through the CGNC, provides oversight and ensures that material factors are identified, disclosed and integrated into the Company's business strategy and business model to better enable the Company to manage risks and capture opportunities.
-While the Company's joint venture partner, Oyu Tolgoi LLC, and project manager Rio Tinto have control over operational decisions on the Entrée/Oyu Tolgoi joint venture property, the Company is exposed to certain Oyu Tolgoi project ESG risks and opportunities by virtue of its carried minority interest in a portion of the project.
-The Company attempts to educate itself with respect to applicable Oyu Tolgoi project ESG factors, including by reviewing the public disclosure record of Rio Tinto Ltd. and Rio Tinto plc (UK) (together, with their affiliates, "Rio Tinto"), which owns 66% of the shares of Oyu Tolgoi LLC, and through dialogue with its joint venture partner.
-The Company supports its joint venture partner and Rio Tinto in their efforts to manage ESG factors effectively to pursue sustainable resource development.
+The Board, through the CGNC, provides oversight and ensures that material factors are identified, disclosed, and integrated into the Company's business strategy and business model to better enable the Company to manage risks and capture opportunities.
+While the Company's JV partner, Oyu Tolgoi LLC, and project manager Rio Tinto have control over operational decisions on the Oyu Tolgoi project (including the JV property) in Mongolia, the Company is exposed to certain Oyu Tolgoi project ESG risks and opportunities by virtue of its carried minority interest in a portion of the project.
+The Company attempts to educate itself with respect to applicable Oyu Tolgoi project ESG factors, including by reviewing the public disclosure record of Oyu Tolgoi LLC and Rio Tinto (which indirectly owns 66% of the shares of Oyu Tolgoi LLC), and through Management Committee meetings, site visits, and other dialogue with its JV partner Oyu Tolgoi LLC.
+The Company supports its JV partner and Rio Tinto in their efforts to manage ESG factors effectively to pursue sustainable resource development.